emmylator/mara-hashidemo/generate-tls/README.md

 Configuration in this directory creates the following:

 - Locally-signed TLS certificates, uploaded to AWS as--
-  - 1x AWS Secrets Manager secret containing private keys for Vault nodes
+  - 1x AWS Secrets Manager secret for Vault node recovery keys
   - 1x AWS ACM TLS certificate for securing the Vault load balancer

 Following successful deployment, outputs are provided for `lb_certificate_arn`, `leader_tls_servername`, and `secrets_manager_arn`.
 Save these values for use with the Vault Enterprise installer later.